2-SE/PickAsso_App/README.md

 # 2.SE! - Pick'Asso App Project
-The app's goal is to centralize and reinforce the way of taking information about your own high school administration (and more).
+The app's goal is to centralize and reinforce the way of taking and sharing information about your high school administration (and more).

 <!--
 A few resources to get you started if this is your first Flutter project: